Hairdressing and barbering industry regulatory review

 Engagement and consultation

-The Ministry heard from business owners, hairdressers and barbers, key industry stakeholders such as the industry body, local authorities, and environmental health officers (Council inspectors).
+The Ministry heard from business owners, hairdressers and barbers, key industry stakeholders such as the industry body, local authorities, and environmental health officers (local authority staff who assess applications for registration).

-We worked closely with the Ministry of Health, Ministry of Business, Innovation and Employment, Department of Internal Affairs, WorkSafe, Health New Zealand, and the Ministry of Justice.
+We worked closely with the Ministry of Health, MBIE, Department of Internal Affairs, WorkSafe, Health New Zealand, and the Ministry of Justice.

 Hairdressing and Barbering Industry Regulatory Review - Final Report - May 2025